Laura Mulvey Analysis

 Feminist Film Theorists by Shohini Chaudhuri

 - Since it began in the 1970's, feminist film theory has revolutionized the way that films and their spectators can be understood.
 This book focuses on the groundbreaking work of Laura Mulvey, Kaja Silverman, Teresa de Lauretis, and Barbara Creed.
-Each of these thinkers has opened up a new and distinctive approach to the study of film and this book provides the most detailed account so far of their ideals. it illuminates the following six key concepts and demonstrates their value as tools for film analysis:
+Each of these thinkers has opened up a new and distinctive approach to the study of film and this book provides the most detailed account so far of their ideals. it illuminates the following six key concepts and demonstrates their value as tools for film analysis:- The Male Gaze

 - The female voice